Excel Pivot Table Add Column

-In the above window, we need to give two things to create a calculated field “Name & Formula”.
-Name will be given for the field and formula is used to create the field.
+In the above window, we need to give two things to create a calculated field, “Name & Formula.”
+The name will be given for the field, and a formula is used to create the field.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-Step 6: Click on “Ok” or “Add”, the new calculated column has been automatically inserted to the pivot table.
+Step 6: Click on “Ok” or “Add” the new calculated column has been automatically inserted into the pivot table.

-To arrive BONUS column calculation would be as follow.
+To arrive, the BONUS column calculation would be as follow.

 So follow the above steps as shown above and insert the formula as shown below.